qqaatw/pytorch-realm-orqa/README.md

 ## Finetune (Experimental)

-The default finetuning dataset is **Natural Question(NQ)**.
+The default finetuning dataset is **NaturalQuestions(NQ)**.
 To laod your custom dataset, please change the loading function in `data.py`.

 Training: